“Vegetarian dinner at home”

 4) Remove lid, stir in the cornstarch slurry to thicken the stock.
 Stir-fry for another 10 seconds.
 Plate up and serve.

-* Vegetarian mushroom sauce is an alternative to replace oyster sauce in vegetarian cooking.
-It’s available at major supermarkets.
+* Vegetarian mushroom sauce is a great oyster sauce substitute, easily found in major supermarkets.

 ^Photo updated in 2020